Node Unblocker: Top Tools, Setup Guide, Limitations & Proxy Picks (2026)

 node-http-proxy General-purpose proxy MIT Configurable High Medium

-CORS Anywhere Node-based proxy MIT HTTPS supported Medium Low
+CORS Anywhere Node-based CORS proxy MIT HTTPS supported Medium Low

 Express.js base app DIY proxy foundation MIT Full HTTPS support Depends on setup High

-Oxylabs Residential & datacenter HTTPS-friendly High Data extraction at scale Dedicated support
+Oxylabs Residential & datacenter proxies HTTPS-friendly High Data extraction at scale

 Setting Up Your Own Node Unblocker Proxy